PeterAlesio/Video_Game_Analysis/README.md

 ## Machine Learning

 ### Purpose:
 Supervised Machine learning (ML) as an explicit computer algorithm are used to solve such predictive problems.
 The purpose of this analysis is to employ different ML techniques to train and evaluate models to predict Global Sales.
-The techinques used here were Support Vector Machine(SVM) with linear kernel and Support Vector Machine(SVM) with guassian kernel.
+The techniques used here were Support Vector Machine(SVM) with linear kernel and Support Vector Machine(SVM) with gaussian kernel.
 The evaluation metric used here were the R-squared and RMSE(Root Mean Squared Error).

 The features considered were the Genre, platform and Critic Score.
-From which the data preprocessing was done using the encoding method on genre and platform.
+From which the data pre-processing was done using the encoding method on genre and platform.
 After which all the selected features were transformed on the standard scale.

 ### Results: